Skar0/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Algorithmic Game Theory
-- Equilibria in Non-Zero-Sum Multiplayer Games
+- Equilibria Notions in Games
 - Machine Learning

 # Education to show in About widget